Genez-io/genezio-documentation/docs/genezio-typesafe/project-template.md

 $ genezio deploy --backend --env ./server/.env
 ```

-> 👉 **Step 5** - Enable Authentification
+> 👉 **Step 5** - Enable Authentication
 > Go to the [Genezio Dashboard](https://app.genez.io/dashboard) and choose your project.
-Click on the `Authentification` tab and choose which database you want to use.
+Click on the `Authentication` tab and choose which database you want to use.
 Then click on `Enable`.
 You can choose either MongoDB or PostgreSQL.
 After that, enable the `Email` provider.
 Copy the `Token` and the `Region` and save them for later.
-For more information about authentification, check out the [documentation](/docs/features/authentication/).
+For more information about Authentication, check out the [documentation](/docs/genezio-typesafe/authentication/).

-> 👉 **Step 6** - Set up Authentification on the frontend
+> 👉 **Step 6** - Set up Authentication on the frontend
 > In the `client` directory go to `src/main.tsx` file and replace the placeholders in the AuthService initialization with the values saved from the Genezio Dashboard.

 ```typescript title="main.tsx" showLineNumbers